 The Charities Advisory Trust

 Knit for Peace is an initiative of the Charities Advisory Trust.
 Starting in 1979, the Trust has been finding innovative ways to raise funds for charity ever since.
-Currently, alongside Knit for Peace, the main projects are The Good Gifts Catalogue, Card Aid, and Peace Oil.
+Currently, alongside Knit for Peace, the main projects are The Good Gifts Catalogue, Card Aid, Peace Oil and The Green Hotel in India.